deemun/EDDB-angular2/README.md

 # Emergency Department Database

-EDDB - This Angular2 Application is made to be a bookmark database of important links for the Emergency Department at BC Children's Hospital.
+EDDB - This Angular2 Application is made to be a bookmark database of important links (resources) for the Emergency Department at BC Children's Hospital.
 Using Angular2, and FireBase for the backend.

 # Start up